agneesh-dasgupta/angularjs-workoutlog/README.md

 * New users can register- 2 points

 ### Main game ###
-* Users can start a new game- 5 points
+* Users can add a workout- 5 points
-* Snake moves when arrow keys are pressed- 4 points
+* All of user's workouts are displayed- 4 points
-* Snake length increases when fruit is eaten- 4 points
+* All other user's workouts are displayed- 4 points
-* Game ends when snake hits walls/itself- 4 points
+* Users can see cumulative data from their own workouts- 4 points
-* Game speed changes with higher levels- 4 points
+* Users can challenge other users to workouts - 4 points
-* High scores are logged and displayed- 4 points
+* Can change background color- 4 points
-* Can change color of snake- 4 points
+* Users can private message other users- 4 points

 ## Best practices ##
 * Code is well-formatted and easy to read- 3 points